deevroman/web-josm/README.md

 Cheerpj allows you to run applications that require Java 8 or Java 11.
 However, I was unable to patch JOSM to make JOSM work with Java 11 due to some internal errors.

 So I took the latest JOSM that runs on Java 8 ([#18984](https://josm.openstreetmap.de/log/josm?action=stop_on_copy&mode=stop_on_copy&rev=&stop_rev=18984&limit=700&verbose=on)) and [cherry-picked](https://github.com/deevroman/josm/commits/master/) the commits that are needed to support manual authorization via OAuth 2.
 And I [built](https://github.com/deevroman/josm/releases/tag/19367) a jar using GitHub Actions, which is located in this repository.

+## Known issues

+- It is unlikely that all plugins will work
+- You need to install an extension to bypass CORS (browsers block josm.openstreetmap.de)
+- ESRI tiles are unstable for some reason
+- Remote control is not working
+- It follows that authorization works only by token
+- Sudden random error messages
+- Some pop-up windows don't show the first time